 The addition of this new system is an effort by the resort to better spread attendance during the year and ultimately give guests a higher quality experience overall.

 Similar to before, tickets can still be purchased on DisneyWorld.com, in the My Disney Experience app, over the phone, and upon arrival at any of the Walt Disney World parks.
-You can also purchase through Inside the Magic’s recommended ticket provider, Destinations to Travel.
+You can also purchase through Inside the Magic’s recommended ticket provider, Academy Travel.

 For more information about Walt Disney World Annual Pass and Parking rates, be sure to visit their official websites.
 To see more information about the new Walt Disney World online ticket tool, click here.